cregox/cregox.github.io/rating/love guaranteed.md

 - it gets points for having a nice _tagline_ "love is actually not guaranteed, nothing is", being an easy story to tell (_international_), and showing a little bit of _caring_ (taking about love), but it doesn't dig deep enough to be good.

-and story but, again, this is just yet another draft. 😁
+and sorry, but, again, this is just yet another draft. 😁